 The first stack will be your daily stack.
 This might include your husband, children, grandchildren, and yourself.
 What you write on these cards is up to you.
 You might have both ‘long-term’ and ‘short-term’ cards.

 For example, a long-term card might list a future spouse, strong faith as an adult, and healing from a serious illness such as cancer.
-A short-term card could include sick with the flu, do well on Friday’s test and not have issues with anxiety, or make good friends in a new school.
+A short-term card could include being sick with the flu, doing well on Friday’s test, not having issues with anxiety, or making good friends in a new school.
 One of the advantages of having both long-term and short-term cards is that you get to move more cards into stack #3 quickly!

 The second stack would be your weekly cards.
 Your weekly cards would most likely include a variety of categories such as missionaries you know, your church and pastor, your local community, your job, business, and finances, your friends and extended family, and the government, global concerns, and special burdens you have.
 Each of those cards should have a letter in a corner indicating what day of the week you pray over those items.